turingschool/front-end-curriculum/lessons/module-1/html-fundamentals.md

 * Identify and use attributes for appropriate elements
 * Understand the importance of writing semantic HTML

+## Pre-Work

+Spend 15-20 minutes reading, watching, and completing the content in the [Chrome Dev Tools](./chrome-dev-tools) resource before attending class.

 ## Vocabulary

 - `HTML` HyperText Markup Language